rs/zerolog/README.md

 )

 func main() {
+	// UNIX Time is faster and smaller than most timestamps
-	// I like UNIX Time - if you set zerolog.TimeFieldFormat to an
+	// If you set zerolog.TimeFieldFormat to an empty string,
-	// empty string, logs will write with UNIX time zerolog.TimeFieldFormat = ""
+	// logs will write with UNIX time zerolog.TimeFieldFormat = ""

 	log.Print("hello world")